thezedwards/AppNoticeSDK-iOS/README.md

 ### Supporting Multiple App Versions

-To support versions of your app that each have a different set of trackers, use unique App Notice configurations in each version of your app.
+To support multiple versions of your app that each have a different set of trackers, use a unique App Notice configuration in each version of your app.
 Use the Ghostery control panel (https://my.ghosteryenterprise.com) to create an App Notice configuration for each version of your app that has a different combination of trackers.

 After creating an App Notice, make sure to use the correct App Notice ID in your app when you initialize the SDK as [shown above](#activation).